Next race: Chevrolet Detroit Grand Prix, May 31, 12:51 pm ET

 Four-Lap Qualifying Attempt

-Unlike all other oval races, a qualifying attempt for the Indy 500 consists of four timed laps.
-The combined time over these four laps determines a driver’s position.
+Unlike all other oval races, a qualifying attempt for the Indy 500 consists of four qualifying laps.
+The total time a driver records over these four laps determines their classification.

 Saturday Qualifying

-Starting in 2022, the qualifying format for the Indy 500 closely resembles the qualifying format on permanent and street circuits, where Saturday essentially serves as the first segment.
-Here, the goal is to finish within the top twelve, as these positions remain in contention for the prestigious pole position.
+Since 2022, Indy 500 qualifying has closely resembled the qualifying format used on permanent road courses and street circuits, with Saturday essentially serving as the first qualifying segment.
+Here too, the focus is on finishing inside the top 15, as those positions remain eligible to compete for the prestigious pole position.

-During Saturday’s qualifying, every driver is guaranteed one qualifying attempt, but multiple attempts are allowed.
-There are two lines: one where drivers don’t have to give up their previous time and one where they do.
-Naturally, the first line is usually busier, but if you’re outside the top 30 at the end of the day, you can jump ahead via the second line.
+During Saturday qualifying, every driver is guaranteed one qualifying attempt, but multiple attempts are also permitted.
+There are two qualifying lanes for this purpose: one lane where drivers do not have to withdraw their previously recorded time and one lane where they do.
+Naturally, the first lane is expected to be busier, but if a driver is outside the top 30 near the end of the day, the second lane allows them to move ahead in the queue.

-Drivers who finish Saturday in positions 13 through 30 are done with qualifying and will start the race in the positions where they finished on Saturday.
+Drivers who finish Saturday in positions 16 through 33 are immediately done with qualifying after this segment.
+These drivers will start the race from the positions in which they finished on Saturday.

 Sunday Qualifying

-The qualifying weekend ends with the Firestone Fast Six.
-Here, the fastest drivers from the second qualifying segment compete for pole position.
-They do this in reverse order of the second segment results, with the fastest driver from the second segment going out last.
+The qualifying weekend concludes with the Firestone Fast Six.
+In this session, the fastest drivers from the second qualifying segment battle for pole position.
+They run in reverse order of the results from the previous segment, meaning the fastest driver from that segment will be the last to take to the track.

-Typically, only one point is awarded in an IndyCar qualifying session, which goes to the fastest driver.
-However, there is an exception for the Indy 500: the driver on pole position earns 12 points.
-The second-place driver earns 11 points, the third place 10 points, and so on, down to one point for the driver who qualifies twelfth.
+Under normal circumstances, one point is awarded during an IndyCar qualifying session, which naturally goes to the fastest driver.
+The Indy 500 qualifying format is an exception to that rule, as the pole-winning driver receives 12 points.
+Second place earns 11 points, third place earns 10 points, continuing down to one point for the driver who qualifies twelfth.